MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/operational-limits-online.md

 | Max companies | The maximum number of companies that can be contained in one environment.|300|

 > [!TIP]
 > This company limit will take effect in 2023 wave 1 release.
 When in effect, exceeding the limit will prevent you from doing some environment operations.
-For information about the consequences of exceeding the limit, go to [Operational challenges with many companies per environment](environment-company-limit.md).
+Learn more about the consequences of exceeding the limit, in [Operational challenges with many companies per environment](environment-company-limit.md).
 >
 > If you already have more than 300 companies in one environment, distribute them across more environments to avoid problems later.